Garados007/Werewolf/README.md

 ## Design

+The backend is split into several distinct services with their own purpose.
+The servers can be on different computes and the game server can be startet multiple times to scale this setup.

+Some of these services have their implementation here.

 The backend is split into several distinct server which is specialised for their own purpose.
 The server can be on different computer and some servers can be added to scale this setup.